More than 500 new unemployment claims in Dubuque County

 The manufacturing sector led the way in new claims last week, with 139.

-There were about 14,600 new unemployment claims statewide last week, down from 17,500 the previous week.
+There were about 14,600 new unemployment claims statewide last week, up from about 13,000 the previous week.
 The number of continuing weekly unemployment claims was 180,679, according to Iowa Workforce Development.

 First-time claims in the U.S. totaled roughly 2.1 million last week, marking the lowest total since the COVID-19 pandemic began.